What does the outcome of the European Parliament elections mean for EU agrifood policy?

 The European Parliament (EP)’s agricultural committee adopted its Opinions on the three CAP-related legal proposals earlier this month.
 However, lack of time during this Parliamentary session before elections take place to the EP at the end of May means that the Parliament itself will not vote on these Opinions until after the new Parliament reconvenes in July.

 While the outgoing committee would like to see the new Parliament use its Opinions as the starting point for its plenary voting, there is no guarantee that this will be the case.
-The composition of the political groups in the new Parliament may be very different to what has existed in the current Parliament.… Read the rest
+The composition of the political groups in the new Parliament may be very different to what has existed in the current Parliament.
+In this post, I look at projections of EP election results in May and what this might mean for the outcome for the CAP reform legal proposals.

 COMAGRI lacks full transparency in crucial votes

 Th AGRI Committee voted its Opinion on amendments to the CMO Regulation on Monday 1 April, its Opinion on the Strategic Plan Regulation on 2 April and will vote its Opinion on the Horizontal Regulation on financing, management and monitoring of the CAP today 8 April.
 I plan to comment on the substantive outcome of these votes in the coming days.
-In this post I want to comment on a procedural aspect of these votes that I find does not live up to the norms of acceptable practice and which makes it impossible for anyone not in the inner circle to follow the voting on these Opinions.… Read the rest
+In this post I want to comment on a procedural aspect of these votes that I find does not live up to the norms of acceptable practice and which makes it impossible for anyone not in the inner circle to follow the voting on these Opinions.
+My complaint concerns the unavailability of the compromise amendments and the voting lists without which the public proceedings of the Committee on these days was incomprehensible.

 Impact of the MFF negotiations on the CAP 2013 reform